 Best Season To Visit

 There’s a free camping site on the island, so if you own a tent, it’s a great place to camp in the summer too!
-But other than that, just about everything else needs advanced preparation.
+(You need to check that it is available in that year before going) But other than that, just about everything else needs advanced preparation.

-Hence why I personally recommend visiting outside of the summer season.
-It’s a lot quieter other times of the year and it doesn’t get too cool in spring or fall.
+Here is a recommendation for visiting outside of the summer season.
+It’s a lot quieter during the other periods of the year and it doesn’t get too cold in spring or fall.
 The beaches are closed but the water is still very clear.
 If anything, the water is more beautiful in fall and winter.
 The sky is clear and the night sky is dazzling.
 As there are no street lights near Habushiura beach, it’s possible to catch sight of many, many stars.
 Plus, it’s much easier to book hotels outside of the peak season.
-True island aficionados visit outside of the summer season… or so I like to believe.
+True island aficionados visit outside of the summer season.

 That Moyai Statue In Shibuya?
 It Comes From Niijima